danielkurek/imf/src/example-project/README.md

     - to change it comment line with `CONFIG_IMF_STATION_DEVICE=y` and uncomment line `CONFIG_IMF_MOBILE_DEVICE=y`
   - make sure that pins for serial communication are valid
     - lines `CONFIG_IMF_SERIAL_TX_GPIO=42` and `CONFIG_IMF_SERIAL_RX_GPIO=41`
-- write your application in file `main/main.cpp`
+- Write your application in file `main/main.cpp`